Smiling friends hugging whilst enjoying time together outsideSmiling friends hugging whilst enjoying time together outside

 • Bupa's two health insurance plans for individuals are Treatment and Care and Comprehensive.
 The main difference is that Treatment and Care doesn't include private diagnosis.

-• Bupa's no claims discount is particularly attractive for small claims.
+• Bupa has one of the most protective no claims discounts and is particularly fair for small claims.
 You can claim up to £300 per year without moving down a level.

-• Bupa's mental health cover goes beyond the rest of the market and doesn't limit cover for recurring mental health conditions.
+• Bupa's mental health cover goes beyond the rest of the market by covering more conditions and not limiting treatment for most recurring mental health conditions.

 • Customer reviews of Bupa health insurance show high satisfaction levels, especially around its claim process.